-- 1. Statutory Authority: WCL §117(1) authorizes the Chair of the Workers' Compensation Board (Board) to adopt reasonable rules consistent with, and supplemental to, the provisions of the WCL. - 2.
-Legislative Objectives: The emergency adoption allows telemedicine visits in some circumstances due to the outbreak of COVID-19, and to keep telemedicine in effect during the regulatory process for a permanent proposal regarding telehealth. - 3.
-Needs and benefits: For social distancing purposes to avoid furthering the outbreak of COVID-19, including the Delta variant, the emergency adoption allows telemedicine visits in some circumstances to avoid in person visits to authorized providers when medically appropriate, consistent with guidance issued by the Center for Medicaid and Medicare Services.
-This regulation will permit physicians, nurse practitioners, physician assistants, psychologists, licensed clinical social workers, chiropractors, physical therapists and occupational therapists to treat using telehealth due to COVID-19, including the Delta variant.
+1. Statutory Authority: WCL §117(1) authorizes the Chair of the Workers' Compensation Board (Board) to adopt reasonable rules consistent with, and supplemental to, the provisions of the WCL.

+2. Legislative Objectives: The emergency adoption allows telemedicine visits in some circumstances due to the outbreak of COVID-19, and to keep telemedicine in effect during the regulatory process for a permanent proposal regarding telehealth.

+3. Needs and benefits: For social distancing purposes to avoid furthering the outbreak of COVID-19, the emergency adoption allows telemedicine visits in some circumstances to avoid in person visits to authorized providers when medically appropriate, consistent with guidance issued by the Center for Medicaid and Medicare Services.
+This regulation will permit physicians, nurse practitioners, physician assistants, psychologists, licensed clinical social workers, chiropractors, physical therapists and occupational therapists to treat using telehealth due to COVID-19.